Architecture in Porto: 5 Contemporary Buildings You Should See

 Casa da Musica in Porto

-What I really admire about Casa da Musica is its extended role of architecture – its use of space and materials which bring added value to the general public.
-As an example, Rem Kolhaas opted for many glass walls in order to allow people observing from outside to see what’s going on inside the monument.
+What I really admire most about Casa da Musica is its extended role of architecture.
+The use of space and materials really bring added value to the general public.
+As an example, Rem Kolhaas opted wanted glass walls installed to allow people observing from outside to see what’s going on inside.
 From concerts or rehearsals of the symphonic orchestra of Porto, to students working at the café on the ground floor.
-The architect wanted the building to be not only part of the cultural life of Porto, but the social, he wanted to invite everyone to join Casa da Música.
+The architect wanted Casa da Música to be not only part of the cultural life of Porto, but the social.
+And I think he succeeded with his mission.

-Furthermore, similar to the Opera House in Oslo, I noticed skateboarders and cyclist doing tricks across the marble surface and flat-bars that surround the building.
-All of these architectural features really do result in the coming together of people, and the improvement of life quality in the city.
+In many ways it reminds me of Opera House in Oslo.
+I noticed skateboarders and cyclist doing tricks across the marble surface and flat-bars that surround the building.
+All of these architectural features really do result in the coming together of people to promote communities.

 Address: Av. da Boavista 604-610, 4149-071 Porto